arisukarno25/arisukarno25/README.md

 - 👋 Hi, I’m @arisukarno25
-- 👀 I’m interested in Cloud, DevOps, Programming, OpenRAN, 5G
+- 👀 I’m interested in Cloud, DevOps, and Programming
-- 🌱 I’m currently learning at Institut Teknologi Telkom Purwokerto
+- 🌱 I’m working as a Cloud Engineer in Startup Singapore (Cloud Comrade Pte Ltd)
 - 📫 How to reach me arisukarno.25@gmail.com

 <!---